-Unlike comparable synthesis libraries, Flocking is declarative.
+Flocking is different.
 Its goal is to promote a uniquely community-minded approach to instrument design and composition.
-In Flocking, unit generators are wired together using a simple JSON-based specification, making it easy to save, share, and manipulate your synthesis algorithms.
+In Flocking, unit generators and synths are specified declaratively as JSON, making it easy to save, share, and manipulate your synthesis algorithms.
 Send your synths via Ajax, save them for later using HTML5 local data storage, or algorithmically produce new instruments on the fly.

 Flocking was inspired by the SuperCollider desktop synthesis environment.
 If you're familiar with SuperCollider, you'll feel at home with Flocking.

-Flocking is distributed under both the MIT and GPL licenses.
+The latest stable release of Flocking is version 2.0.1.
+It is distributed under both the MIT and GPL licenses.